×

 We asked people if there is a lot of crime.
 They answered:

 "Chichicastenango, is generally considered a safe town with a lower crime rate compared to other parts of the country.
 However, like any other place, it is not completely free from crime.
 Petty crimes such as pickpocketing or bag snatching can occur, particularly in crowded areas like markets.
 Violent crime is relatively rare, but it's always important for visitors to stay vigilant and take standard safety precautions.
-It's also worth noting that crime rates can fluctuate and may not be the same year to year," said one expat who made the move to Chichicastenango.
+It's also worth noting that crime rates can fluctuate and may not be the same year to year," wrote one member in Chichicastenango.

 About the Author